-Ger For more information about synchronization strategies, including complete SQL Remote documentation, see the ASA Replication and Synchronization Guide.
+For more information about synchronization strategies, including complete SQL Remote documentation, see the "About This Manual" [SQL Remote User's Guide, page ??].

-For an introduction to MobiLink synchronization, see "Tutorial: Synchronizing Databases with MobiLink" on page 91.
+For an introduction to MobiLink synchronization, see "Tutorial: Synchronizing Databases with MobiLink" on page 81.

 Lesson 1: Getting Started